Jampi0n/Treasure-Wars/WurstProject/IconCredits.md

 * BTNAxeOfAshes by Hellx-Magnus
 * BTNAzureCrystalHammerV2 by Hellx-Magnus
 * BTNBarbarianBrutalSlasher by PeeKay
+* BTNBeatstickV4 by Pyramidhe@d
 * BTNBless by PeeKay
+* BTNBloodPresence by Blizzard, LordMelganis
 * BTNBloodSpike by Kwah
 * BTNBloodStinger by PeeKay
 * BTNBoneDagger by NFWar
 * BTNBook by ~Nightmare
 * BTNBracerOfAbjuration by Apheraz Lucent
 * BTNCloakOfResistance by PrinceYaser
+* BTNColdFireRing by PeeKay
 * BTNCRBLOOD by CRAZYRUSSIAN
 * BTNDeepseaMurloc by M0rbid
 * BTNDemonArrow by Darkfang